-The goal of this publication is to help you in the development of your device with a focus on a very hot topic: Cybersecurity.
-With the content of this publication, you will be able to understand how Cybersecurity (also called software security) can impact your process of development and the design of your device.
+With this content, we aim to help you better understanding how Cybersecurity (also called software security) can impact your process of development and the design of your device.

 2. Introduction

 With the increasing number of connected services and the advent of IoT era, the risk of cybersecurity attacks is higher than ever.
 Medical devices and services are not spared by this threat and consequences of an attack on your device can be disastrous: